spotlightpa/poor-richard/content/news/2020-08-05-SPLSOLUTIONSXX.md

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, non-partisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News and other news organizations across Pennsylvania. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free weekly newsletter</i></a><i>.</i>

-After years of enduring campus racism and universities’ formulaic responses, students across Pennsylvania’s public higher-education system, known as PASSHE, are demanding structural changes.
+After years of <a href="https://www.spotlightpa.org/news/2020/08/pennsylvania-public-universities-colleges-campus-racism/" target=_blank>enduring campus racism and universities’ formulaic responses</a>, students across Pennsylvania’s public higher-education system, known as PASSHE, are demanding structural changes.

 More than a dozen students offered recommendations to make their colleges more equitable.
 Many said they've suggested these in the past but have seen little action.
 Their recommendations include: